kovasap/mod_rng_free/README.md

 A Battle Brothers mod that removes hit chances from combat.

+## Simple future direction: Add a fixed number of dodges to each character per turn

+This should be implemented as a separate mod.

+Simply give each character a single free dodge per turn.
+This idea was partially inspired by FTL's "shield" system.
+In FTL, each attack has a hit chance, but each ship has one or more shields that will block shots 100% of the time and be used up.
+This makes the RNG less extreme, as the player does not have to worry about getting hit until the shields are down - there's little potential for "oneshot"-ing.

 ## Intended Future Direction and Design (not yet implemented)

 ### Fatigue as "Shield"